vlitzke/jekyll-theme-prologue/reading-list.md

 order: 3
 ---

 Just about everyone lists reading as one of their hobbies, I am one of them.
-I tried keeping lists over the years on scraps of paper or in old planners of the books I finished but I end up losing it somewhere.
+I tried keeping lists over the years on scraps of paper or in old planners of finished books but I end up losing them somewhere, somehow.
 It often happens that I come across a book recommmendation and not even realize that I already read it, so I figure this is more for me to stay organized than for your enjoyment.

 ## H2 Currently reading:
 - Márquez, Gabriel García: *One Hundred Years of Solitude*